Southern Appalachian Naturalist Certification Program (SANCP)Tremont Staff2021-11-23T14:57:16-05:00

 Become a better naturalist, communicator, and land steward by learning the ecology and natural history of the Southern Appalachian Mountains.

 The Southern Appalachian Naturalist Certification Program provides fundamental and specialty skills in Southern Appalachian ecology and interpretive techniques.
-This is accomplished via a series of field courses covering subjects such as ecological communities, plant identification, birds, mammals, reptiles and amphibians, stream ecology, the history of nature study, naturalist skills, and skills for sharing nature.
+This is accomplished through field courses covering a variety of subjects including ecological communities, plant identification, birds, mammals, reptiles and amphibians, stream ecology, the history of nature study, naturalist skills, and skills for sharing nature.

 Upon completion of the core courses, you will receive the non-credit Southern Appalachian Naturalist Certificate from the University of Tennessee.

 Courses are held at Great Smoky Mountains Institute at Tremont with excursions throughout Great Smoky Mountains National Park.
 Participants may commute from home or stay onsite, and all meals are provided.
 All our core SANCP courses are listed as Elective Criteria I Workshops in the North Carolina Environmental Education Certification program (NC-EE).

 PLEASE NOTE: The previous weekend combination of courses, “Interpretation & Naturalist Skills” is now expanded to two full weekends: “Skills for Sharing Nature” [NEW name for Interpretation] and “Naturalist Skills.”
 We have expanded the length of the Naturalist Skills course based on feedback from participants, as well as our own interest in this critical component.